ClusterCockpit/ClusterCockpit/README.md

 Everything is currently in one database.
 Symfony uses the [Doctrine](https://www.doctrine-project.org) ORM for mapping PHP classes on database tables.
 Database access for Doctrine is configured in the local only .env file.
 This file is not committed.
+You first need to copy the .env.dist file to .env and adopt it to your needs.

-To configure mysql credentials open the existing .env file in you project root and add the following line (enter above username and password for the placeholders):
+To configure mysql credentials open the .env file in you project root and add the following line (enter above username and password for the placeholders):

 ```
 DATABASE_URL=mysql://<username>:<mypass>@127.0.0.1:3306/ClusterCockpit